-Those on the Body Ecology Diet have already eliminated most sources of sugar.
+If you are following the Body Ecology Diet, you have already eliminated most sources of sugar.
 Some fruits, like lemon, lime, berries, cranberries, and black currants are still allowed on Stage One.
-All other fruits, and certainly all other refined forms of sugar, are too sweet.
-Excessive sugar weakens the immune system, promotes inflammation throughout your whole body, and also feeds pathogenic microorganisms.
+All other fruits, and certainly all other refined forms of sugar, have too much sugar.

 AGEs are also known as glycotoxins.
 AGEs or gylcotoxins have been studied at great length because they play a significant role in the degeneration related to diabetes.
 Why?
 Diabetics have high levels of sugar in their blood, so they are more susceptible to the effects of AGEs.

-All blood sugars are glycated, or cross-linked with a fat molecule, called a lipid, or a protein.
+All blood sugars are glycated, or cross-linked, with either a protein or a fat molecule, known as a lipid.
 This means that they donate an electron and are involved in oxidation.
 Glycation is a random process, and AGEs or glycotoxins are the result.

-If AGEs cause collagen to stiffen and breakdown, then skin is no exception.
+What else is made of collagen?
+Skin!
+AGEs cause collagen to stiffen and breakdown, and skin is no exception.
 The elastin and collagen found in skin help to maintain its firmness and elasticity.
 As we mentioned before, AGEs develop from the cross-linking of sugars in the blood with proteins.
 Collagen is one of the most abundant proteins in our body, and its susceptibility to AGEs is one reason why the hardening and stiffening of internal vascular walls becomes such a problem in those with high-sugar diets.

+Your thinking is another essential tool in maintaining a youthful glow!
 No matter how perfect your diet may be, if your thoughts do not create a sense of well-being, then you are accelerating the aging process.
-This is because stress has a physical, biochemical effect inside the body.
+Stress has a physical, biochemical effect inside the body.

 Too much sugar in the diet can cause an overgrowth of bacteria and cross-link with proteins in the body to form advanced glycation end products, also called AGEs.
 AGEs are toxic and contribute to a number of diseases, including diabetes.
 AGEs also attacked healthy collagen in the skin, leaving you at risk for premature aging and wrinkles.